Sign Up to Judge

 Please indicate your interest in judging at the student poster session by checking the appropriate box on your online JMM registration.

 Expectations for Judges

-2. Attend the Judges' Orientation Session on Monday, January 12 from noon to 1:00 p.m in room 214D of the Convention Center.
+2. Attend the Judges' Orientation Session on Friday, January 6, 2017, 12:00p.m. – 1:00p.m in A601 in the Marriott Hotel.
 While we request that first-time judges attend and encourage all judges to do so, this session is not required.
 You will pick up your packet and find out which posters you are judging here.
-If you are unable to attend this session, you can get your packet at the poster session itelf.
+If you are unable to attend this session, you can get your packet at the poster session itself.

-Judges will each evaulate between 2 and 4 posters.
+Judges will each evaluate between 2 and 4 posters.
 Note that 3:30-4:30 is for judges only, and general viewing will begin at 4:30.
 See the links below for evaluation criteria and other information.

 Download the 2015 judging guidelines.